“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 I oversee every step of the process, from product launch to delivery to our supporters.

-From discovering creators to planning product detail pages, designing reward programs, and creating ad campaigns
+From discovering makers to planning product detail pages, designing reward structures, and creating ad campaigns

 Project managers are the people who devise and execute strategies to ensure the success of funding projects.

-Today, we’re helping makers’ products make a great debut Wadiz
+Today, we’re here to help makers make a great debut Wadiz

-We followed a day in the life of Go Hee-jung, a veteran producer with five years of experience, and Lee Jin-hyang, a rookie producer in her first year⏰
+We followed a day in the life of Go Hee-jeong, a veteran producer with five years of experience, and Lee Jin-hyang, a rookie producer in her first year.⏰

 📌 Wadiz Terms You Should Know in Advance